 - keeping as active as possible – physically, mentally and socially – which can boost memory and self esteem, and help avoid depression.

-They’re looking at how it might be prevented and diagnosed earlier, and how to improve quality of life for people living with the condition.
-The more we understand, the more we can do to help people stay independent and live the life they want for as long as possible.
+The more we understand about it, the more we can do to help people with dementia stay independent and live the life they want for as long as possible.

 5. Alzheimer's Society is here for anyone affected by dementia

-Call our National Dementia Helpline on 0300 222 11 22 if you’d like to talk to someone for information, support or advice
+- Call our Dementia Connect support line if you’d like to talk to someone for information, support or advice on 0333 150 3456.